Equity-Focused Teaching

 Transparency

-• Acknowledging and addressing the presence of hidden curricula that impact your course and student success
+• Acknowledge and address the presence of hidden curricula that impact your course and student success.

-• Explicitly naming what teaching for equity means for you and creating opportunities for students to identify how they can and will contribute to equity in the classroom
+• Explicitly name what teaching for equity means for you, and create opportunities for students to identify how they can and will contribute to equity in the classroom.

-• Offering students regular opportunities to share their experiences in the classroom and inviting them to provide feedback
+• Offer students regular opportunities to share their experiences in the classroom and invite them to provide feedback.

 • Additional Equity-focused Teaching Strategies for Transparency